Current Projects - Platelet eicosanoids

 One of the best known eicosanoids produced by activated platelets is thromboxane A2.
 It is the ability of aspirin to block the enzyme cyclooxygenase (which metabolises arachidonic acid towards thromboxane A2) that explains why aspirin is used to protect against heart attacks and strokes.
 In our current studies we are investigating further the full range of eicosanoids that can be produced by activated platelets.
-These products could be important to the development of both cardiovascular disease and various forms of cancer.
-Our latest paper on this subject was published in FASEBJ in 2015, and you can find a link here.
+These products could be important to the development of both cardiovascular disease and various forms of cancer as you can see in our paper published in FASEBJ in 2015.

 Our principal collaborators in this project are Prof. Jane Mitchell (Imperial College, London), Dr. Darryl Zeldin (NIEHS, NC, USA) and Dr. Ginger Milne (Vanderbilt University, TN, USA).

 The slideshow displays some of this work.